Making Math Real: Algebra II

 Registration Fee: $2249 for tuition & materials binder (shipped)

-MANDATORY PREREQUISITES: All course participants must have successfully completed the Overview, Fractions, Decimals and Advanced Place Value, Pre-Algebra, and Algebra I.
+MANDATORY PREREQUISITES: All course participants must have successfully completed the Overview, 9 Lines Intensive, Fractions, Decimals and Advanced Place Value, Pre-Algebra, and Algebra I.

-STRONGLY RECOMMENDED: The 9 Lines Intensive, The 4 Operations & the 400 Math Facts, Geometry Part I, and Geometry Part II.
+STRONGLY RECOMMENDED: The 4 Operations & the 400 Math Facts, Geometry Part I, and Geometry Part II.

-IMPORTANT NOTE: The 9 Lines Multiplication Facts Acquisition and Application Strategy is an integral part of all the major MMR seminars, The 4 Operations & the 400 Math Facts; Fractions, Decimals, and Advanced Place Value; Pre-Algebra; and Algebra I. Therefore, it is a significant benefit to all participants to have completed the 9 Lines Intensive course prior to taking the other major MMR seminars.
+IMPORTANT PREREQUISITE NOTE: The 9 Lines Multiplication Facts Acquisition and Application Strategy is an integral part of all the major MMR seminars, The 4 Operations & the 400 Math Facts; Fractions, Decimals, and Advanced Place Value; Pre-Algebra; and Algebra I. Therefore, it is a now a prerequisite for all participants to have completed the 9 Lines Intensive course prior to taking the other major MMR seminars.

 COURSE DESCRIPTION: In the developmentally appropriate scope and sequence starting with pre-algebra, algebra II follows algebra I and high school geometry.
 The developmental focus of pre-algebra and algebra I is analysis and the developmental focus of geometry is synthesis, thereby making algebra II the first significant mathematical experience of applying analysis-synthesis to activate and sustain working memory for math.